pawelzeja098/DICOM_To_PNG/README.md

 Known issues:
-1.Extension of the Dicom file (.dcm) should be lowercase
+1.Extension of the Dicom file (.dcm) has to be lowercase